Accounting – Disposal of Business Fixed Assets

 - If you make a profit on the sale of the asset, debit the cash account for the amount you have received, credit the fixed asset account, credit the profit on the sales account for the asset, and debit the accumulated depreciation.

 A disposal of fixed asset should occur when the asset is sold, obsolete or broken.
 Regardless of what circumstances lead to disposal of the asset, the procedure for disposing the asset is the same.
-Note that you should ensure that you have removed the asset’s cost and the amount of accumulated depreciation from your business’s balance sheet.
+Note that you should ensure that you have removed the asset’s cost and the amount of accumulated depreciation from your business’s balance sheet (Also see Relationship between the Balance Sheet and Income Statement).

 Every time you dispose a fixed asset, whether you sell it, lose it, junk it, donate it, destroy it, or convert it for personal use, you would still need to keep clear records regarding the sale and report any proceeds in accordance with the Financial Reporting Standards.